Pedestrian Accident Claims – Compensation For Being Hit By A Car

 Every road user, including motorists and pedestrians, owe each other a duty of care to use the roads safely and responsibly to avoid causing harm to each other.
 They must also adhere to the rules and regulations found within the Road Traffic Act 1988 and the Highway Code as part of their duty of care.

-If you were a pedestrian who was hit by a car, to be able to make a pedestrian accident claim, you will need to meet the following criteria:
+If you were a pedestrian who was hit by a car, to be able to make a pedestrian accident claim, you will need to meet this criteria:

 • Someone owed a duty of care towards you.